keithmburu/courses/algorithms/prog3_parallel_mergesort.md

 #  Multithreaded MergeSort with Fork-Join

 For this assignment, you will take an implementation of the MergeSort algorithm and parallelize it.
 The MergeSort algorithm itself is particularly elegant and simple.
-We'll base this assignment on a web implementation.[^footnote] You've been provided with some [starter code](https://github.com/acgrissom/courses/tree/master/algorithms/code/parallel_mergesort).
+We'll base this assignment on a web implementation.[^1] You've been provided with some [starter code](https://github.com/acgrissom/courses/tree/master/algorithms/code/parallel_mergesort).

 This assignment is designed to be educational but not particularly verbose; so, don't make it more complicated than it is.
 If you're writing a copious amounts of code for the required sections, you're doing something wrong.